abupraise/abupraise/README.md

 <br />

-I am Praise Abu 🙌, a passionate Full-Stack Developer and an Electrical/Electronic Engineering graduate.
+I am a Full-Stack Developer and an Electrical/Electronic Engineering graduate.
 I thrive on crafting innovative and efficient solutions with Java, Javascript, C++ for embedded systems, and other cutting-edge technologies.
 I am currently diving deeper into the world of React Native and exploring the fascinating realm of IoT. 🚀✨❤✌

 <img align="center" alt="Coding - GIF" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" />